ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 Suggestions to improve the protein families game?

-Would like a printed copy of the game?
+Would like us to run the Protein families game activity at your school or get a printed copy?

 `Send us your question(s) or requests <https://www.ebi.ac.uk/about/contact/support/interpro>`_.